pytorch/audio/docs/source/supported_features.rst

 .. note::

    APIs without this mark may or may not raise and error in back propagation.
-   The lack of error in back propagatoin does not mean the feature computes the gradient correctly.
+   The lack of error in back propagatoin does not mean the gradient is correct.

 TorchScript
 ^^^^^^^^^^^

-.. features:: TorchScript
+.. properties:: TorchScript

 TorchAudio APIs with TorchScript support can be serialized and executed on non-Python environments.